tags.w55c.net

 • Interns gain experience in planning and presenting nutrition information to groups outside the hospital setting, individually and as a class project.

-V. Participation in Internship Classes; Class Monitor responsibilities
+V. Participation in Internship Classes; Class Monitor Responsibilities

 VI.
 Internship Leadership Position